 As an inexperienced driver, you are more likely to lose control of your car.
-Distractions can significantly decrease the ability to recognize impending danger, or losing the capability to control the vehicle.
+Distractions can significantly decrease the ability to recognize impending danger, or control the vehicle.

 Always be aware of cars ahead, behind, and next to you, and have possible escape routes in mind.
 Stay at least one car length behind the car in front of you in slower speeds, and maintain a larger buffer zone with faster speeds.

 Most car insurance companies will even give you a discount if you take an approved defensive driving course to improve your driving skills.